 Though the dish in its own native is quite spicy and hot, you can adjust based on your tolerance or skip the chili and serve them as extra.

-The key to this dish beside fresh beansprout, crunchy peanut, crisp of preserved radish is actually the sweet-n-sour balance of tamarind sauce.
+The key to this dish beside fresh beansprout, crunchy peanut, the crisp of preserved radish is actually the sweet-n-sour balance of tamarind sauce.
 For this to work best, make sure you’re picking up some tamarind paste, powder, etc…fresh or dried ones work as well.
-Vinegar can be used as substitution though, the flavor would be lacking of its authenticity.
+Vinegar can be used as substitution though, the flavor would be lacking in its authenticity.

 Also, palm sugar is what used to add to the flavor while giving the nice caramel dyeing.
 Use brown sugar, coconut sugar or anything similar if you can’t find one.